Arsenal 1-1 Liverpool (5-4 on pens): Pierre-Emerick Aubameyang secures Community Shield shootout win

 Feel-good factor continues for Arsenal

-Less than a month after the FA Cup final was played, the traditional curtain-raiser took place in autumnal conditions as the Gunners laid down a marker in the driving rain.
+Less than a month after the FA Cup final was played, the traditional curtain-raiser took place in autumnal conditions as the Gunners laid down a marker in the driving rain with an eighth success in their last 10 Community Shield appearances.

 It was a special strike followed by a special celebration as the Gabonese striker paid tribute to Chadwick Boseman, best known for playing Black Panther in the hit Marvel superhero franchise, who has died aged 43 after a four-year battle with colon cancer.